huasucaster/publicationWebDesignPlayFramwork/README.md

     into.
 You will be asked to enter the password associated with the root user as well.

 Once this is completed the database will be filled with appropriate data necessary for the program to function.

-Now you may runfrontend and retrieve data via the Queries 1.1-1.5, 2.1-2.3.

-Query 1.1)
-    Note: The user can enter the Title Name or the beginning word/words of the Publication Title they are looking for.
-    The program will return the first publication that is a match to what the user has input, whether it be just part of the title or the entire title.
-As noted in the Lab 2 Notes, it is important to allow flexibility to user and not require user to 100% follow our terms.
-This approach accounts for these circumstances.
-Query 1.2)
-    Note: If no publication data is found from user input, the table at bottom of screen will remain blank.
-Query 1.3)
-    Note: If no publication data is found from user input, the table at bottom of screen will remain blank.
-Query 1.4)
-    Note: Values of Table are displayed upon selecting submit.
-This query may take some time to process.
-Query 1.5)
-    Note: If no publication data is found from user input, the table at bottom of screen will remain blank.
-Query 2.1)
-    Note: If no publication data is found from user input, the table at bottom of screen will remain blank.
-Query 2.2)
-    Note: Values of Table are displayed upon selecting submit.
-This query may take some time to process.
-Query 2.3)
-    Note: If no values are input, or if values are input that do not represent a valid value, the map will be displayed but no tags will be presented on the map.
-SCC only hosted conferences between 2004-2020, so it will not return tags if user submits 2003-2020.
-ICWS hosted conferences between 2003-2020, so tags on map will be return for all intervals between these years.